-Reference 02 — Graph Model and Same-Substrate Insight
+Reference 02 — Graph model

 Definitions